m4rrc0/mookai-website/README.md

 - [ ] look at using Typography plugin and prose class?
 - [ ] Dark mode ?
 - [ ] Add @11ty/eleventy-plugin-directory-output
-- [ ] Review config directories to more clearly isolate templates